colmmurphyxyz/Netsoc-Sysadmin-Resources/README.md

 1. This repo is written and maintained using [Obsidian](https://obsidian.md/).
 It consists of interlinked markdown
 3. Install Obsidian, clone this repository to your local machine and open the folder as an Obsidian vault.
+4. Check out the [[Basic syntax]] of Obsidian/Markdown
-4. Explore the folders and documents relevant to your current tasks or areas of interest.
+5. Explore the folders and documents relevant to your current tasks or areas of interest.
-5. Contribute by opening issues, suggesting improvements, or submitting your own resources via pull requests.
+6. Contribute by opening issues, suggesting improvements, or submitting your own resources via pull requests.

 We believe that a well-equipped sysadmin team is essential for the success of our college society's tech initiatives.
 Feel free to reach out to the repository maintainers if you have any questions or suggestions.